ScottMorse/PyMusician/README.md

 # PyMusician by Scott Morse
-## Version 1.0.0-beta
+## Version 1.0.1

+## Latest in version
+* Fixed error in the Note method .enharmonic() when the Note object has rhythm value
+* Chord and Mode objects can be directly indexed and have a length with len(), referencing their spelling property

-Quick reference:
+## Quick reference:
 * Classes: <a href="#the-note-class">Note</a>, <a href="#the-interval-class">Interval</a>,<a href="#the-mode-class">Mode</a>,<a href="#the-chord-class">Chord</a>
 * <a href="#pitchletter-reference">Pitch/letter values</a>
 * <a href="#rhythm">Rhythm flags</a>